kevinyecs/kevinyecs/README.md

-- 👋 Hi, I’m Kevin Ye, from Hungary, Budapest
-- 📕 I’m currently learning CS & Engineering at University of Szeged
+- Interested in Machine learning